villez/vswiki/README.md

 A personal wiki project.
 Because at the last count, there were only 9999 different wiki implementations.
-And to try out the latest versions of various tools, mainly Rails 4.x (see the full list below). **Note: in an early stage of development** - most likely won't fit anybody else's purposes than my own at this point, but you're of course free to take a look.
+And to try out the latest versions of various tools, mainly Rails 4 (see the full list below).

+**Note: in an early stage of development** - most likely won't fit anybody else's purposes than my own at this point, but you're of course free to take a look.

 ## Features & Non-Features

-The target is not necessarily a "full-featured" wiki competing with MediaWiki and the other big boys; rather, will cherry-pick features based on which ones are useful and/or interesting to me in a *personal wiki* use case.
+The target is not a "full-featured" wiki competing with MediaWiki and the other big names; rather, will cherry-pick features based on which ones are useful and/or interesting to me in a *personal wiki* use case.
 The target usage environment is on a local machine in a restricted/controlled environment, such as a home network behind a firewall and with only trusted users.
-For example, currently not planning to implement user logins, authentication & authorization, and won't care that much about protecting from malicious user input either.
-May still include at least basic authetication features later.
+For example, I'm currently not planning to implement user logins, authentication & authorization, and won't care that much about protecting from malicious user input either.
+Some of these features may end up getting included later, but globally accessible multiuser environment is not the target environment for this project.

+## Wiki Markup

-The default wiki markup will also be a blend of Mediawiki, Creole, Markdown, and some other markup languages, based on my own habits and tastes.
-Will possibly make it possible to switch the formatting/parser engine at some point, though.
+The default wiki markup is a blend of Mediawiki, Creole, Markdown, and some other markup languages, based on my own habits and tastes.
+It's possible that later on it'll become possible to switch the parser to another one, but not guaranteed.

-Current markup features include:
+The current markup spec is roughly as follows:

  * paragraphs are lines of text separated by newlines that don't have any more specific markup described below